oolaoluwatobi/kanban-client/README.md

 ## Usage

-To start the backend server, use the following command:
+To start the app, use the following command:

 ```bash
 npm start